-Our suite of undergraduate courses in Physics provides an integrated and coherent development in the subject designed to foster academic rigour and problem-solving abilities.
-All our courses take advantage of ongoing changes to national standards (to which Loughborough is actively contributing) and draw on the Department's research specialisms.
+Our suite of Institute of Physics-accredited undergraduate courses in Physics provides an integrated and coherent development in the subject designed to foster academic rigour and problem-solving abilities.

 Why choose Physics at Loughborough?